 These days, customers expect instant access to support, especially for products that are critical to their business operations.
 It gives them peace of mind that if something breaks, it can be fixed immediately.

-But how do you live up to these expectations if your customers are on one side of the world and your support team is on the other?
+But how do you live up to these expectations if your customers are on one side of the globe?

 If your business is expanding internationally, you’ll reach a point in your growth when you’ll need to implement a global support strategy.
-We spoke with top support leaders to learn how they manage their global support teams and their advice for other leaders looking to expand their customer care to more languages and timezones.
+We spoke with top support leaders to learn how they manage their global support teams.
+We share their advice for other leaders looking to expand their customer care to more languages and timezones.

 The ROI of global customer support